 There are thus a number of possibilities to make the preview of a List & Label report very dynamic, flexible and interactive.
 This usually leaves nothing to be desired in order to present the user with a report experience.
 More detailed information on the individual sections and topics can of course be found in the Designer manual.

-Developer’s Tip: Drilldown, expandable regions, report parameters and interactive sorting in reports can also be used in the HTML5 Viewer for your own .NET Web applications and thus work in any browser.
-And since the combit Report Server also uses the HTML5 Viewer as a web control, these elements also work there.
+Developer’s Tip: Drilldown, expandable regions, report parameters and interactive sorting in reports can also be used in the Web Report Viewer for your own .NET Web applications and thus work in any browser.
+And since the combit Report Server also uses the Web Report Viewer as a web control, these elements also work there.
 You can find a short overview under Web & Cloud Reporting with List & Label.

 Daniel trained with combit as a programmer specialized in software development.
 He is now engaged in software development and fosters business cooperations.
 He conducts software trainings and supports the sales team as technical advisor.
 In his spare time he enjoys mountainbiking around Lake Constance and in the Swiss Alps closeby.